TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 \image html bissc_hex_control_commands.png "BISS-C hex commands"

-### EnDat Hardware interface
+### 3 Channel Peripheral Interface

-The physical data transmission in EnDat is done using RS-485 standard.
-The data is transmitted as differential signals using the RS485 between the EnDat Receiver and the Encoder.
+The physical data transmission in 3 channel peripheral interface is done using RS-485 standard.
+The data is transmitted as differential signals using the RS485 between the 3 channel peripheral interface Receiver and the Encoder.

-The Receiver sends the clock to the EnDat encoder, data transmission in either direction (one at a time) occurs in synchronism with the clock.
+The Receiver sends the clock to the BISS-C encoder, data transmission in either direction (one at a time) occurs in synchronism with the clock.
 The design uses two differential signals for each of the lines (clock and data).

-EnDat Receiver and the encoder is connected using the RS-485 transceiver.
+BISS-C Receiver and the encoder is connected using the RS-485 transceiver.
 Data is transmitted differentially over RS-485.
 It has the advantages of high noise immunity and long distance transmission capabilities.

 \cond SOC_AM243X
 ##### AM243x-LP Booster Pack Pin-Multiplexing